 Many 12-step programs suggest that sobriety means total abstinence and never using the substance again.
 However, for most people, being sober simply means not being under the influence of a substance.
 In recovery, however, sobriety has a much fuller definition.
 It's not just about abstaining from drugs and alcohol; it's about striving for complete physical, emotional, mental and spiritual health.

-It doesn't mean abstinence, as AA understands it to mean.
-In fact, the DSM psychiatric handbook (unknowingly virtually everyone who uses it, even the experts who write about it) does not contain any abstinence criteria for recovery (actually called remission).
-Addiction and remission have to do with no problems using or not using a substance.
+Sobriety actually means not being intoxicated.
+It doesn't mean abstinence in the way Alcoholics Anonymous understands it.
+In fact, the DSM psychiatric handbook does not contain any abstinence criteria for recovery (also known as remission).
+Addiction and remission have to do with having no problems using or not using a substance.